After-Shock/Cloudbox-wiki/Backup-and-Restore.md

    Note: See the [[Configuring Settings]] wiki page for further details on all the settings listed above.

-1. If your using Rclone, upload your rclone.conf file into `~/cloudbox/`.
-You may also `nano ~/cloudbox/rclone.conf` and paste the contents of your rclone.conf.
+1. Upload a copy of your rclone.conf file into `~/cloudbox/`.

+  - You can do this via sftp/scp or via by running `nano ~/cloudbox/rclone.conf` and pasting the contents of your rclone.conf.

 1. Run the restore command (in `~/cloudbox`).